 PFI Eco Label

 The chemical, physical, biotechnological, and microbiological properties of the materials we use are tested by the institute that awards the PFI Eco Label.
-In addition, the label requires compliance with environmental standards in our supply chains and waste disposal, along with occupational safety and social standards.
-The label is awarded by the Prüf- und Forschungsinstitut Pirmasens (PFI - the Test and Research Institute Pirmasens), the leading independent testing institution for the shoe industry.
+In addition, the label requires compliance with environmental policies in our supply chains and waste management, along with occupational safety and social standards.
+The label is awarded by the Prüf- und Forschungsinstitut Pirmasens (PFI – the Test and Research Institute Pirmasens), which is the leading independent testing institution for the shoe industry.

 We can do it!